sisinflab/Visual-Adversarial-Recommendation/README.md

 # Visual Adversarial Recommendation
-This is the official github repository of the paper **Visual Adversarial Recommendation**.
+This is the official github repository of the paper **The Inefficiency of Adversarial Robustification on Deep Neural Networks: the case of Visual Recommenders**.

-CIKM2020 Submission ID: 1883

 Here is the architectural scheme of our proposed framework: